Saturday - 5:00 PM

 "Did You Know" supplements the Year of Faith Presentations.
 If you missed a week of the "Did You Know" insert in the bulletin, it's not lost!
 Please stop by the parish office and ask for the number you are missing or click here to view all of volume 1 of the "Did You Know" articles.
 For volume 2, click here.

 Information about the Pastoral Council can be found on the Pastoral Council webpage.
 The Pastoral Council, with Fr.
-McCaffrey's approval, submits a Pastoral Plan for 2013.
-This plan consists of seven goals, followed by supporting objectives.
-All objectives have a one year deadline, with completion by the end of the Liturgical Year, celebrated as the Feast of Christ the King on November 24, 2013.
+McCaffrey's approval, submits a Pastoral Plan for 2014.
+This plan consists of six goals, followed by supporting objectives.
+All objectives have a one year deadline, with completion by the end of the Liturgical Year, celebrated as the Feast of Christ the King on November 24, 2014.
 To view the Pastoral Plan, click here.

 FINANCE & STEWARDSHIP